mr-shrayan/mr-shrayan/README.md

 ### Hi there, I am Shrayan. 👋

-- 🔭 I’m currently working on Adult Census Age Predction
+- 🔭 I’m currently working on Data Science Industry Projects.
 - 🌱 Trying to learn Data Science.
 - 👯 I’m looking to collaborate on Python Projects & R projects regarding Data science and Data Analytics.
 - 💬 Ask me about Data, Softwares and Computers.